UDC-GAC/SparkEC/README.md

 ## Configuration

-The "config.properties.template" file is provided within this repository.
+SparkEC settings can be set through the *config.properties.template* file provided at the *conf* directory.
 Check this file to see all the available configuration parameters for this tool.
 Once the configuration is set, it can be used with the "-config" command-line argument as follows:

 `spark-submit SparkEC.jar -in <input dataset> -out <output directory> -config <configuration file>`